SalehSandhu/react-weather-app/README.md

 I am still trying to get used to the arrow functions in JS and the useState.
 I have watched some video and tutorials on them but will continue learning more.

+project was made with the aid of the tutorial: https://www.youtube.com/watch?v=GuA0_Z1llYU

 ## Available Scripts

 In the project directory, you can run: